RamehNagella/DevTinder/homework.md

 - Write dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes, except /user/login -Error Handling using app.user("/", (err,req,res,next)={});

+5.

+- Create a free cluster on Mongodb official wbsite(Mongo Atlas)
+- Install Mongoose library
+- Connect your application to the database <"cnnection-url"/devTinder>
+- Call the connectDB function and connect to database before starting application on the server port(7777)

+6.

+- Create UserSchema & user Model
+- Create POST /signup API to add data to database
+- Push some documents using API calls from postman
+- Handle Error with try-catch

+7.

+- Difference between Javascript Object & JSON
+- Add the express.json middleware
+- Make your signup API dynamic to recieve data from the end user